rcarson3/rust_data_reader/README.md

 # Rust Data Reader

 So far this code provides similar capabilities as Numpy's loadtxt to Rust.
+You can read up on the documentation at [doc.rs](https://docs.rs/data_reader/0.2.0/data_reader/).
 It is currently intended to read in data that you know how it's been generated.
 The default delimiter is any whitespace character.
 The following caviates currently exist:

 1. New line and commented lines are not counted in the lines that you want skipped or that have been read.
 2. If the code fails to convert from a string to the supported type it will fail.